robbie-wasabi/xspacecadet/README.md

 # X SpaceCadet

-_the only x space transcription tool that is able to identify speakers and summarize conversations_
+_the first & only x space transcription tool that is able to identify speakers and summarize conversations_

 Record, transcribe (with speaker identification), and chat directly with X Space transcripts.